rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/granting-time-limited-access-to-assets-in-s3-using-cloudfront.md

 title: "Granting time-limited access to assets in S3 using CloudFront"
 ---

 There was a time when asset storage was one of the problems facing web app developers - maybe you stored assets on the web server (easy if you only have one, more difficult if you need to sync them up between multiple servers), or maybe you had a shared disk mounted using NFS.
 In any case, the easier part was granting access to these assets to the right users.
-Given that assets are normally stored outside the web server's root directory, it's easy to write a script that checks user access then serves the asset.
+Given that assets are normally stored outside the web server’s root directory, it’s easy to write a script that checks user access then serves the asset.

 The downside of serving your own assets is firstly that you need somewhere to store them (and hopefully back them up) and secondly that it uses up your precious bandwidth (an issue if you pay for a limited amount of bandwidth per month, for example).
 However, there is a better way - using a cloud storage solution like S3 from AWS.

 S3 allows you to store and serve assets quickly, easily and most of all, very cheaply, especially if you basically outsource the serving directly to S3 and bypass your web server entirely.
 The downside to this is that you lose control of any app-based access controls.

-## Why S3 pre-signed URLs don't work here
+## Why S3 pre-signed URLs don’t work here

 The simplest answer here is to make use of S3 pre-signed URLs.
 These are time-limited URLs containing a signing key that is generated from a set of metadata and AWS credentials.
-If you're using the default S3 URLs, then this is a simple and viable strategy to grant time-limited access to assets in an S3 bucket that are normally only accessible to the owner of the bucket.
+If you’re using the default S3 URLs, then this is a simple and viable strategy to grant time-limited access to assets in an S3 bucket that are normally only accessible to the owner of the bucket.

 In this case however, the objective is to use CloudFront to sit in front of S3 both for CDN and caching purposes, and also because it allows use of a custom domain name to access the assets, as well as allowing much more control of things like HTTP headers.